 • An estimated Student Aid Index (SAI), shown immediately on the confirmation screen

 Save both the email and a screenshot of the confirmation page.
-The confirmation number doesn’t appear on the SAR or in any subsequent communication, so capture it now or you’ll be hunting for it later.
+The confirmation number doesn’t appear on your FAFSA Submission Summary or in any subsequent communication, so capture it now or you’ll be hunting for it later.

 The Student Aid Index (SAI) calculation